 ELE429 Norwegian economy, history and politics

-*Economy: GDP, foreign trade, natural resources, the Nordic model/ welfare state, "the petroleum fund".
+*Economy: GDP (How did Norway become one of the wealthiest countries in the world?); foreign trade and natural resources, the Nordic model/ welfare state, "the petroleum fund".

-*History: independence, important industries and businesses, the public sector, historical development.
+*History: Scandinavian bonds and Norwegian independence, important industries and businesses, historical development.

 The main objective of the course is to give students broad knowledge of Norway.
 The course focuses on three main aspects of the country; the economy, the history and the political situation.
 It combines a descriptive approach with analysis of the factors that differentiate Norway from other countries.

 - understand the main features of Norway's economy and political system

 - know the most important periods in modern Norwegian history, as well as key historical persons

 - be familiar with some of the basic features of Norwegian society